-The CPD is accommodated in the SARB's Head Office and uses the SARB's staff, accounting systems and other infrastructure.
+The CPD is accommodated in the SARB's Head Office in Pretoria and uses the SARB's staff, accounting systems and other infrastructure.

-The administration and accounting of funds under the control of the CPD is performed by the Financial Services Department (FSD) and the investment of funds is the responsibility of the Financial Markets Department (FMD), both of which are departments of the SARB.
-This is governed by a formal management agreement.
+The administration and accounting of funds under the control of the CPD is performed by the Financial Services Department (FSD) while the investment of funds is the responsibility of the Financial Markets Department (FMD), both of which are departments of the SARB.
+These arrangements are governed by a formal management agreement.